Bounds on charging power of open quantum batteries: Derivation of the Upper bound: extended QFI

 In the following, by the similar procedure as in sec.
 II, a bound on charging power in terms of the extended QFI is obtained

 The triangle and the Cauchy-Schwarz inequalities imply that

 In the above equation, the square root of $I_{Q}^{e x t}$ can be interpreted as the speed of evolution.
-Here, we are interested to separate this velocity term into contributions with certain physical interpretation.
-Substituting Eq.(\ref{302})(in the interaction picture) into $I_{Q}^{e x t}$ gives
+In the following we are interested to separate this velocity term into contributions with certain physical interpretation.
+Substituting Eq.(\ref{302}) (in the interaction picture) into $I_{Q}^{e x t}$ gives

 where in the second line we also have used Eq. (\ref{e21}).
 Here, One can show that the $\operatorname{Tr}\left(\rho\left(H_{Diss}\right)\right)=0$, therefore, the first term in the second line implies the variance of the $H_{Diss}$.
 By using of the spectral decomposition of the density matrix, we can conclude